SiyamamkelaSogayise/python/README.md

         Created using single (') or double (") quotes.
         Example: my_string = "Hello, World!".

+    <h3>Basic Control Flow</h3>
+    Basic control flow in Python refers to the structures used to control the execution flow of a program.
+Here's a summary:

+    Conditional Statements (if-elif-else):
+        Allows the program to make decisions based on certain conditions.
+        Syntax:

+        python

+    if condition:
+        # Code block to execute if condition is True
+    elif another_condition:
+        # Code block to execute if another_condition is True
+    else:
+        # Code block to execute if none of the above conditions are True

+    Indentation is crucial in Python to denote the code blocks.

+Loops:

+    For Loop:
+        Used for iterating over a sequence (e.g., list, tuple, string).
+        Syntax:

+        python

+    for element in sequence:
+        # Code block to execute for each element in the sequence

+While Loop:

+    Repeats a block of code as long as a condition is True.
+    Syntax:

+    python

+        while condition:
+            # Code block to execute while the condition is True

+    Loop Control Statements:
+        break: Terminates the loop prematurely.
+        continue: Skips the rest of the code inside the loop for the current iteration and continues with the next iteration.

+Exception Handling (try-except):

+    Allows handling of errors gracefully.
+    Syntax:

+    python

+    try:
+        # Code that might raise an exception
+    except SomeException:
+        # Code to handle the exception
+    else:
+        # Code to execute if no exception occurs
+    finally:
+        # Code that executes regardless of whether an exception occurred

+Comprehensions:

+    Concise way to create lists, dictionaries, and sets.
+    Syntax:
+        List Comprehension:

+        python

+[expression for item in iterable if condition]

+Dictionary Comprehension:

+python

+{key_expression: value_expression for item in iterable if condition}

+Set Comprehension:

+python

+            {expression for item in iterable if condition}

+Understanding and effectively utilizing these control flow structures is essential for writing clear, concise, and efficient Python code.

 These basic data structures can be combined and nested to create more complex data structures to suit various programming needs.
 Python also provides built-in functions and methods to manipulate and operate on these data structures efficiently.